Compiler/compiler.github.io/about_me.md

 		<header class="major">
 			<h2>Present Day</h2>
 		</header>
 		<p>I have spent time at Intel scaling their backend for automation.
-I wrote the internal structures and systems that each automation workflow is built upon on their chip inspection team.
-After learning a ton, I moved to a more fast paced environment to see if I couldn't accelerate my skill development.
+I wrote the internal structures and systems that each of Intels Automation workflow is built upon on their chip inspection team.
+After learning a lot about big companies, I moved to a more fast paced environment to see if I couldn't accelerate my skill development.
 This is how I landed at Topaz Labs, where I work now.
-Topaz Labs is filled with brilliant people who's focused is honed to a point on user-facing product development.
+Topaz Labs is filled with brilliant people, where customer impact is our number one focus.
 After just a short amount of time here, I learned so much about ownership, product quality, and code reliability. </p>
 		<ul class="actions">
 			<li><a href="Projects.html" class="button next">Check out my personal projects</a></li>
 		</ul>